sergioag/bc-java-fips/README.md

 How to build
 ============

+You need to have the following JDK versions installed:
+- 1.8
+- 9
+- 11
+- 15

+All of these JDKs need to be registered in your `toolchains.xml` file.
+You can create this file initially by running: ``mvn toolchains:generate-jdk-toolchains-xml -Dtoolchain.file=/your/home/.m2/toolchains.xml``

+If you don't have the required JDK versions, the build will fail very quickly.

 For an unsigned build, just running ``mvn package`` will do.

 For a signed build, you must have a keystore with the signing cert available.
 Then you must use the